1975-2015: 40 years of error... and bravely beyond!

 Pere Ubu is a product of the window allowed to stereo sound.
 Between the mid-60s and the mid-70s, stereo flourished briefly before being choked out by the monophonism demanded by FM radio and tv.
 Stereo and its stillborn brother, quadraphonics, emphasized that sound is a voicing of space distinguishable from the musical activity encoded by it, and that the scale of the sound of the musical activity can be manipulated, enhanced or fractured, with powerful poetic consequences.
 It is our misfortune to be an irredeemable product of those times, and it is our misfortune that we were schooled in the art of sound by Ken Hamann, an engineer who stressed, above all other qualities, performance, passion and vision - a sufi teacher who believed that the making of music should be a pursuit of truth.

 Stereo was a technology crippled fatally by the vinyl medium.
 We, therefore, resented vinyl.
-We had two ratings for the quality of vinyl pressings:
+We had a rating for the quality of vinyl pressings:

 When Ken Hamann first told us about a wonderful new technology coming, digital sound, he talked about the plans to use it for surround sound, or you could have four tracks that could be mixed to taste by the consumer.
 We were excited.
 At last, freedom from the vinyl tyrranical hegemony!
 Things didn't turn out that good.
 The cool stuff was abandoned by the record companies.
 The sound had flaws.
 But at least you could follow the synthesizer decay all the way to glorious silence.
 Silence!
 You could hear silence in the songs!
 And you could pan the foot drum anywhere you wanted!
 And maybe someday they'd fix the tediously low sample rate of 44.1khz...
 Oh, well.